PietroCiaccio/ExchangeMigration/README.md

 ### Comments From The Author

-- This code is being shared as is to help others with their Exchange migration activities.
+- This code is being shared "*as is*" to help others with their Exchange migration activities.
 - Please make sure you test in an isolated test environment before using in production.
 - ***If you choose to use any code shared in this repository then you are responsible for its execution and outcome.***